-Corona SDK is a cross-platform framework that allows developers to create 2D games and apps very fast using easy-to-learn Lua.
+Solar 2D (previously Corona SDK) is a cross-platform framework that allows developers to create 2D games and apps very fast using easy-to-learn Lua.
 It is currently completely free and has produced thousands of games.

 The tool lets developers create a game and publish it to iOS, Android, Kindle, Nook, TV and desktop without paying anything.
 Through this, developers are allowed a limited number of plugins, such as for ad monetisation – as in-app purchases are not supported by the Starter SDK.

 Features available in the starter pack include basic shapes, lines, text, custom polygons, anchor points and groups and containers, as well as the ability for users to create their own splash screens.

 There are so many out there to choose from and some others include:

 - Contruct 2